Trekkers hiking through the Peruvian Andes

 final thoughts: you’ve got this!

-Trekking to Machu Picchu is an adventure that will challenge you, but it’s also one that will leave you feeling accomplished and deeply connected to the culture and landscapes of Peru.
-And, with the support of our experienced guides, the expertise of our expedition doctor, and our carefully planned itinerary, this trip is a challenge many people can successfully complete.
+So – is Machu Picchu a difficult trek?
+Yes, it is an adventure that will challenge you, but it’s also one that will leave you feeling accomplished and deeply connected to the culture and landscapes of Peru.
+And, with the support of our experienced guides, the expertise of our expedition doctor, and our carefully planned itinerary, this trip is a challenge many people can successfully complete regardless of trekking experience.
+So, while there will be some tough moments, don’t let that hold you back.
+This is an adventure you can conquer, and we’re here to help you every step of the way.

 Want a day-by-day guide to our Machu Picchu expedition?
 Read Ari’s Machu Picchu Diaries!